Elderflower and Lemon Mimosas are light, refreshing cocktails with soft floral bouquets. So delicious for brunches and warm afternoons!

 For the Elderflower and Lemon Mimosas:

-Lemon Simple Syrup.
-A lemon simple syrup brings sweetness and is a softer lemon flavor than straight lemon juice.
-I make mine from scratch and have included how to make a lemon simple syrup in the recipe.
+- Lemon Simple Syrup.
+Lemon simple syrup is sweet and has a softer lemon flavor than straight lemon juice.
+I make mine from scratch and have included the recipe for lemon simple syrup.

-Add lemon juice and stir well.
+Strain and Store.
 Strain syrup to remove lemon zest and transfer to a glass container.
 Store covered in the refrigerator until ready to use.

-In a liquid measuring cup or small pitcher, mix together ½ cup of elderflower syrup and ½ cup of lemon simple syrup.
+Mix the Syrups.
+In a very small pitcher, mix the elderflower syrup and the lemon simple syrup.

 My Top Tips